DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 	- **How often you are having to dodge**.
 Does it feel like you need to dodge too often / not often enough?
 Does it feel like you really need to be a ***gamer*** in order to play this game?
 	- **How you feel about the new mana system**.
 Do you find yourself using your secondary spells more often?
 Less often?
 Do you feel like you are being punished for using your secondary spells?
 Should mana build up faster?
 	- **Secondary Spells In General**.
 Do they need to be buffed / nerfed.
+	- **Does the game feel too monotonous?** How long does it take before it sinks in that you're just doing the same thing over and over again?
+What can we do to make the gameplay loop more engaging?

 - Based on how we feel about the feedback, we can make informed design decisions going forward.